-On April 19, 1968, the genes that would eventually constitute me as this living, breathing, writing human being whose words you are now reading were nearly extinguished.
+On April 19, 1968, my dad nearly didn’t make it home alive .
 Operation Delaware, as it was known, was a resupply mission to what the American military termed a “fire base” on top of a hill in the A Shau Valley of central Vietnam.

-On that day, my dad, a UH-1 Huey helicopter pilot, was shot down on the side of that hill, known to the Americans as LZ Tiger, in the jungle of Vietnam.
-It goes without saying that he lived to tell about it.
+Piloting his UH-1 Huey helicopter pilot, he was shot down on the side of that hill, known to the Americans as LZ Tiger, in the jungle of Vietnam.

 Forty-five years later, while living in Malaysia completing a Fulbright scholarship, I had the opportunity to spend some time in Vietnam and possibly retrace my dad’s footsteps.